 Cvetozar is also a first violin player in the Okanagan Symphony since 2006.
 Since 2007, Cvetozar has been the music director of Vivace Chorale in Kamloops.
-In 2013 he joined the faculty of the Visual and Performing Arts Department at Thompson Rivers University in Kamloops as a choir instructor.
+Since 2013 he teaches choir at the Thompson Rivers University in Kamloops, BC.
 Since 2012, Cvetozar has been the music director of Kamloops Brandenburg Orchestra.
 Since 2016 he has been the concertmaster of the Symphony of the Kootenays.

 Cvetozar was born in Bulgaria.
 He earned a master's degree in violin performance under Boyan Lechev at Pancho Vladigerov National Academy of Music in Sofia (Bulgaria) in 1990.
 In 2016 Cvetozar earned a doctor’s degree in musicology and musical arts at the same institution.
 Between 1990 and 2005 Cvetozar was a violin instructor with the Sofia national School of Music.
 He also attended violin master classes of famous violin teachers, such as Yfrah Neaman (UK) and Wolfgang Marschner (Germany).
 In 2000 Cvetozar earned a master’s degree in law at the Kliment Ochridski University of Sofia (Bulgaria).